 In 2013, my own mentor, and a dear friend of mine, ripped the bandaid off for me and booked me for her destination wedding – a gig that required me to be established as a business, and I was on my way!
 A year or so later I learned that my grandpa had a passion for cameras and had worked in a camera store for years.
 I didn’t know him well (he passed away when I was young), but knowing that it was his wife that gave me my first camera was the moment that all the pieces fell together for me.

 It just felt like photography was in my blood.

 I still have that very first camera.
 Earlier this year we were talking about it while reminiscing over old home movies during a family get together.
 My younger brother jumped up and raced out of the room, only to return a few moments later with my camera.
 It had been sitting in his closet for years and years, something I had mindlessly handed down to him sometime and he had stored on a shelf.
 I was in tears.

 And while I do believe that there’s a history behind my story and how I came to be in this business, I believe that we make these choices for ourselves.
 So when I started sorting through business names years ago I went through every possible solution I could come up with until I finally settled on ‘casey and her camera’.
 After all, that’s what this is.
 Just me… and my camera.

 So let’s get together!
 Just you, me, and my camera… and we’ll make a day of it!
 And you can bring your dogs, too!!

-casey and her camera was voted one of the best Indianapolis Photographers specializing in lifestyle, couple, wedding, and family photography for Indianapolis, Indiana and the surrounding areas.
+casey and her camera was voted one of the best Indianapolis Photographers specializing in lifestyle, couple, senior, wedding, and family photography for Indianapolis, Indiana and the surrounding areas.